vremenar/rpi-setup/README.md

 # My RPi setup
 This is my learning project and something I do when I get all nostalgic about technology.
 It gives me something technical to work on and to continuosly develop my knowledge.

-It is a project do run in containers my full home system.
+It is a project to run in containers my full home system.
 From ad-blocking (Pihole) to digital book library.
 To run it you'll need Raspberry 4 or 5.
 Anything older will not work as Mongo 4.1 is not supported on that architecture.
 Also, you'll need some Docker and Docker Compose knowledge.
 This application will require 4GB of RAM or more.

 Setup of applications mentioned here is out of the scope.
 Google them.
 Behind every application there is a large and vibrant community willing to help.
 And documentation is extensive.